marlonsvl/getting_and_cleaning_data_project/CodeBook.md

 		An integer value that specifies the identifier of each subject.
 The range is: 1-30

 - `activity`

-		String with 6 posibles values:
+		Type activity of each person, -String with 6 posibles values-:

 		- `WALKING`: subject was walking (value `1`)
 		- `WALKING_UPSTAIRS`: subject was walking upstairs (value `2`)
 		- `WALKING_DOWNSTAIRS`: subject was walking downstairs (value `3`)